rabbah/nimbella-cli/doc/README.md

 Be aware that this enforcement is purely local.
 In teams, consistent enforcement requires committing the project so that every team member uses the same `project.yml`.
 The ownership must be re-established (by deploying the project) when switching machines or when a new team member first begins working in the project.

-The way the project name is recorded depends on whether the project is inside a github repo or repo clone.
-If this case is detected, the project name is recorded in a way that will be consistent across all the different ways of referring to the project, even if the location of the clone were to move or you use the "deploy from github" capability.
-However, if the project is not source controlled in github, its full path on the local file system is recorded.
+The way the project name is recorded depends on whether the project is inside a GitHub repo or repo clone.
+If this case is detected, the project name is recorded in a way that will be consistent across all the different ways of referring to the project, even if the location of the clone were to move or you use the "deploy from GitHub" capability.
+However, if the project is not source controlled in GitHub, its full path on the local file system is recorded.

 Ownership may be removed from namespaces by using `nim namespace free <namespace>`.
 This may be needed when you have changed the ownership information in projects or moved projects within the file system or repository.